Depra-Inc/Assets.Unity/Docs/README.md

 ### 💡 Features:

-- A uniform **API** for loading assets from different sources.
+- **Standardization**: A unified **API** for asset loading from various sources.
-- Support for canceling loading operations.
+- **Cancellation Support**: The ability to cancel loading operations at any point.
-- Providing information about the loading progress.
+- **Progress Tracking**: Providing information on the current loading progress.
-- Extensibility.
+- **Extensibility**: A flexible architecture for extending functionality according to your needs.

+These features make the library even more powerful and convenient for your tasks.

 ### 🦾 Capabilities: